SRI-CSL/yices2/doc/sphinx/source/overview.rst

 library.
 These distributions are self-contained.
 They are linked statically against GMP.

-To complete installation on Linux or Mac OS X, the distributions include a shell script to install the binaries, headers, and library in :file:`/usr/local`.
+The binary distributions for Linux and Mac OS X include a shell script to install the binaries, headers, and library in :file:`/usr/local`.
 You can run this scripts as follows:

 .. code-block:: sh